 A Blue Boar rig makes it easy and quick

 A Type III filter

 Custom designed and manufactured to MERV 14-15 specifications that will filter out WilfFire Smoke and almost everything else including soot, pollen, mold spores, PM2.5, bacteria, viruses, 4.06 inch diameter for airtight fit into SmartVentilation airtight filter holder and over 4 inch metal duct.
 Service life?
 18-24+ months.

 Change in 3 minutes from the out-of-doors, without tools.

-Air intake cover
+Air intake adapter and cover

 Provides weather protection to the air intake filter.
 Fasteners not shown, but included.
 Filter is exchanged from out of doors by removal of snap-in grille cover.
 Filter Exchange is identical with Daisy Ductless installation on YouTube.

 Electrical Power and Speed Control Cable

 Ready for installation.
 Polarized connectors.
 Installs behind drywall, out of sight.

 Wall Plate with Speed Controller and Power Jack